All Good/ 2. Kabana/ 3. California Baby/ 4. Goddess Garden/ 5. Thinkbaby/ 6. Beautycounter / 7. Poofy Organics/ 8. Badger/ 9. Babo Botanicals

 Alba Botanica’s spray sunscreen smells so good, but contains chemical sunblock ingredients, including avobenzone.

 Avalon Organics Baby was the first brand of sunscreen I used on Felix (we went to Mexico when he was six months old, and I was definitely worried about sunburn there).
 Now that I’ve exhaustively researched all sunscreen ingredients, I know that while “no parabens” is great, nanoparticles of titanium dioxide and neurotoxic benzyl alcohol are not.

 EWG gives BabyGanics Cover-Up Baby Sunscreen the low score of a 2.
-This is shocking since the product is loaded with bad ingredients such as octinoxate (a chemical–not mineral–sunscreen ingredient!), phenoxyethanol, polysorbate-60, and lauryl PEG/PPG-18/18 methicone.
+This is surprising since the product is loaded with bad ingredients such as octinoxate, phenoxyethanol, polysorbate-60, and lauryl PEG/PPG-18/18 methicone.
 BabyGanics Mineral Sunscreen Stick is a good bet, although it still contains a few ingredients of low concern, and probably utilizes micronized particles of zinc oxide and titanium oxide since it only specifies that it’s non-nano.

 Kiss My Face makes a range of sunscreens, and some are better than others.
 The worst of them (such as the aerosol versions) contain chemical sunblockers like endocrine-disrupting octinoxate.
 Even their mineral formulas contain phenoxyethanol.

 Panama Jack Naturals Baby Sunblock does skip the fragrance, but it can hardly be considered natural, considering it’s full of oxybenzone and numerous parabens.